eguomin/diSPIMFusion/README.md

 #### (Option 2) Command line based interface

 The applications can be directly launched by commands via the Windows or Linux terminal.
 Users may find the applications in the folder `/diSPIMFusion/cudaLib/bin` for Windows and Linux platforms.
-The `spimFusionBatch` (also used in the Fiji macro-based option) processes time-lapse images, users may refer to the user manual for Fiji macro option.
+The `spimFusionBatch` (also used in the ImageJ macro-based option) processes time-lapse images, users may refer to the user manual for ImageJ macro option.
 For other applications, users can use command with option `-h` or `-help` to find the introduction and manual for each application, e.g.

 ```posh
 spimFusionBatch -h